-If you plan to distribute musical works digitally to Canadian consumers or listeners using desktop or mobile applications, you'll need to obtain an online music licence.
-The licensing of online music services in Canada is carried out by CSI (CMRRA-SODRAC Inc) on behalf of CMRRA.
-For more information, see CMRRA’s Tariffs page or visit CSI's Website.
+If you plan to distribute musical works digitally to Canadian consumers or listeners using desktop or mobile applications, you'll need to obtain an online music licence from CMRRA.
+These licences are only available by direct agreement with CMRRA.
+Please contact us for more information.

-If you are a performing artist or a record company who wish to distribute recordings to Canadian consumers via a third party online music service, such as iTunes or Spotify, please note that you are not required to obtain a reproduction rights licence for the musical works embedded in those recordings.
-In Canada, such licences are granted by CSI to the online music services who, in turn, pay royalties to CSI for their streaming and downloading activities.
+If you are a performing artist or a record company who wishes to distribute recordings to Canadian consumers via a third party online music service, such as iTunes or Spotify, please note that you are not required to obtain a reproduction rights licence for the musical works embedded in those recordings.
+In Canada, such licences are granted by CMRRA to the online music services who, in turn, pay royalties to CMRRA for their streaming and downloading activities.

-However, if you are offering tracks online on your own, from your own website or otherwise, and without the services of a third party online music service, then you are required to seek licences from CSI, or CMRRA, for this purpose.
+If you are offering tracks online on your own, from your own website or otherwise, and without the services of a third party online music service, then you are required to seek licences from CMRRA for this purpose.

 ► I am a company or service offering downloads or streams of musical works to Canadians.
 How do I begin the licensing process?

-CSI is the entity that issues licences in Canada for the reproduction of musical works by online music services.
-CSI represents CMRRA's repertoire for this purpose.
+CMRRA issues licences in Canada for the reproduction of musical works in CMRRA’s repertoire by online music services.
+Inquires to CMRRA can be made using the following: https://www.cmrra.ca/contact-us/.

 Most likely yes.
-You may need a licence from SOCAN for the telecommunication right and from Connect Music Licensing for the use of master recordings.
+Although CMRRA represents the vast majority of music publishers and music copyright owners doing business in Canada, there may be some musical works which are not part of our repertoire that you may need to license directly from their owners or authorized representatives.
+You may also need a licence from SOCAN for the telecommunication right and/or from Connect Music Licensing for the use of master recordings.
 For more information, please see our General Licensing FAQ.